Apply content filters to prevent the output of harmful content

 • Self-harm: Language that describes or encourages self-harm.

-Filters are applied for each of these categories to prompts and completions, with a severity setting of safe, low, medium, and high used to determine what specific kinds of language are intercepted and prevented by the filter.
+Filters are applied for each of these categories to prompts and completions, based on blocking thresholds of Block few, Block some, Block all that are used to determine what specific kinds of language are intercepted and prevented by the filter.

 Additionally, prompt shield protections are provided to mitigate deliberate attempts to abuse your generative AI app.

-5. On the Output filter page, review the settings that can be applied to output responses, and change the threshold for each category to Low.
+6. On the Output filter page, review the settings that can be applied to output responses, and change the threshold for each category to Block all.

-6. On the Deployment tab, select your Phi-4 model deployment to apply the new content filter to it, confirming that you want to replace the existing DefaultV2 content filter when prompted.
+7. On the Connection page, select your Phi-4 model deployment to apply the new content filter to it, confirming that you want to replace the existing content filter when prompted.

 Test your custom content filter